Trilarion/imperialism-remake/documentation/definition/combat.rst

 * If the city is occupied at any time during the battle, the attacker has won.
 Battle is over
 * If all attacking units are destroyed or fleeing or the player aborts the attack, the defender has won.
 Battle is over.
-* Otherwise (city not taken but attacking units are still present), the battle continues the next turn keeping the actual strategic position but with reenforcement possible
+* Otherwise (city not taken but attacking units are still present), the battle continues the next turn keeping the actual strategic position but with reinforcement possible

 **Damage model**